martyjs/marty/docs/_api/containers/index.md

 <h3 id="done">done(props)</h3>

 Creates the inner components, passing through the result of the [fetch](#fetch) via props.
 Override if you want more control about how the inner component is created.
+You should ensure the component should have the ref ``innerComponent``.

 <h3 id="pending">pending()</h3>